deeps00007/smart_osm_map/README.md

 <string>This app needs access to location when open to show nearby places.</string>
 ```

-## 🤝 Privacy & Safety
+## Privacy & Safety

-*   **No Tracking**: `smart_osm_map` does not track user location in the background.
+- **No Tracking**: `smart_osm_map` does not track user location in the background.
-*   **No Data Collection**: Location data is processed locally on the device to render the user layer and calculate distances.
+- **No Data Collection**: Location data is processed locally on the device to render the user layer and calculate distances.
 It is never sent to any external server by this package.
-*   **Store Friendly**: Designed to comply with Apple App Store and Google Play Store privacy guidelines regarding location usage.
+- **Store Friendly**: Designed to comply with Apple App Store and Google Play Store privacy guidelines regarding location usage.

-## ⚠️ Notes
+## Best Practices

-*   **Large Datasets**: While clustering helps with performance, extremely large datasets (thousands of items) may still impact performance depending on the device.
+- **Large Datasets**: While clustering helps with performance, extremely large datasets (thousands of items) may still impact performance depending on the device.
-*   **Tile Servers**: By default, this uses standard OpenStreetMap tiles.
+- **Tile Servers**: By default, this uses standard OpenStreetMap tiles.
 Ensure you comply with their [Tile Usage Policy](https://operations.osmfoundation.org/policies/tiles/) for heavy usage, or swap with your own tile provider if needed.